junxit/us-congress-bills-113/bill.md

   > ## § 6.
 Sale of helium
   >
   > - **(a)** *Phase A: Finalizing Debt Payoff*
-  >   - **(1)** *In general* Subject to paragraph (2), the Secretary shall offer for sale crude helium for Federal, medical, scientific, and commercial uses in such quantities, at such times, and under such conditions as the Secretary determines necessary to carry out this subsection with minimum market disruption.
+  >   - **(1)** *In general* Subject to paragraph (2), the Secretary shall offer for sale crude helium for Federal, medical, research, scientific, and commercial uses in such quantities, at such times, and under such conditions as the Secretary determines necessary to carry out this subsection with minimum market disruption.
-  >   - **(2)** *Minimum quantity* The Secretary shall offer for sale during each fiscal year under paragraph (1) a quantity of crude helium that is not less than the quantity of crude helium offered for sale by the Secretary during fiscal year 2012.
+  >   - **(2)** *Minimum quantity* The Secretary shall offer for sale during each fiscal year under paragraph (1) a quantity of crude helium equivalent to the quantity of crude helium produced from the Federal Helium Reserve during fiscal year 2012.
-  >   - **(3)** *Purchase by Federal agencies* Federal agencies, and holders of 1 or more Federal research grants, may purchase refined helium under this subsection for Federal, medical, and scientific uses from persons who have entered into enforceable contracts to purchase an equivalent quantity of crude helium from the Secretary.
+  >   - **(3)** *In-kind purchase by Federal agencies and grantees* Federal agencies, and holders of 1 or more Federal research grants, may purchase refined helium under this subsection for Federal, medical, research and scientific uses from persons who have entered into enforceable contracts to purchase an equivalent quantity of crude helium from the Secretary.
-  >   - **(4)** *Prices and determinations* Sales of crude helium by the Secretary under this subsection shall be at prices established by the Secretary that shall not be less than the price in the last sale of crude helium from the Federal Helium Reserve before the date of enactment of the Responsible Helium Administration and Stewardship Act.
+  >   - **(4)** *Prices and determinations* Sales of crude helium by the Secretary under this subsection shall be at prices established by the Secretary that shall not be less than the price in the last sale of crude helium from the Federal Helium Reserve before the date of enactment of the Responsible Helium Administration and Stewardship Act, except that any sale to a person referred to in paragraph (3) for a purchase authorized by that paragraph shall be at a price specified by the Secretary.
   >   - **(5)** *Duration* This subsection applies during the period—
   >     - **(A)** beginning on the date of enactment of the Responsible Helium Administration and Stewardship Act; and
   >     - **(B)** ending on the expiration of the one-year period following such date of enactment.
   > - **(b)** *Phase B: Maximizing Total Recovery of Helium and Increasing Returns to the American Taxpayer*
-  >   - **(1)** *In general* The Secretary shall offer for sale at auction, as described in subsection (d), crude helium for Federal, medical, scientific, and commercial uses in such quantities, at such times, and under such conditions as the Secretary determines necessary—
+  >   - **(1)** *In general* The Secretary shall offer for sale at auction, as described in subsection (d), crude helium for medical, research, scientific, and commercial uses in such quantities, at such times, and under such conditions as the Secretary determines necessary—
   >     - **(A)** to maximize total recovery and conservation of helium from the Federal Helium Reserve;
   >     - **(B)** to manage crude helium sales according to the ability of the Secretary to extract and produce helium from the Federal Helium Reserve;
   >     - **(C)** to respond to helium market supply and demand and minimize market disruption; and
-  >     - **(D)** to give priority to meeting the helium demand of Federal users in the event of any disruption to the Federal Helium Reserve.
+  >     - **(D)** to give priority to meeting the helium demand of Federal users through purchases under paragraph (2).
-  >   - **(2)** *Purchase by designated federal agencies and grantees* Any Federal agency, and any holder of 1 or more Federal research grants, may purchase refined helium for Federal, medical, research, and scientific uses from an eligible person, at the minimum auction price or other price designated by the Secretary.
+  >   - **(2)** *In-kind purchase by Federal agencies and grantees* Any Federal agency, and any holder of 1 or more Federal research grants, may purchase refined helium for Federal, medical, research, and scientific uses from an eligible person.
 The Secretary shall then provide an equivalent volume of crude helium to the eligible person as if the eligible person was the successful bidder for the helium at auction.
+Provision of helium by the Secretary under this paragraph shall not be considered a sale of helium by the Secretary at auction.
+The Secretary shall provide such helium at the minimum price established by the Secretary for the most recent auction held under this subsection or such other price as may be specified by the Secretary.
   >   - **(3)** *Eligible person* For purposes of this subsection, the term eligible person means a helium distributer who is registered as such with the Secretary.
   >   - **(4)** *Duration* This subsection applies during the period—
   >     - **(A)** beginning on the expiration of the period described in subsection (a)(5)(B); and
   >     - **(B)** ending on the date on which the volume of recoverable crude helium at the Federal Helium Reserve (other than privately owned quantities of crude helium stored temporarily at the Federal Helium Reserve under section 5 and this section) is 3,000,000,000 standard cubic feet.
+  >   - **(5)** *Maximum annual sales* Notwithstanding any provision of subsection (d), for each fiscal year, the Secretary may not offer or provide for sale under this subsection a total volume of crude helium that exceeds the lesser of—
+  >     - **(A)** the projected maximum total production capacity of the Federal Helium Reserve during that fiscal year; and
+  >     - **(B)** the maximum refining capacity of persons connected by pipeline to the Federal Helium Reserve during that fiscal year.
   > - **(c)** *Phase C: Access for Federal users*
-  >   - **(1)** *In general* The Secretary may offer for sale crude helium for Federal uses (including medical and scientific uses) in such quantities, at such times, and under such conditions as the Secretary determines necessary to carry out this subsection.
+  >   - **(1)** *In general* The Secretary may offer for sale crude helium for Federal uses (including medical, research, and scientific uses) in such quantities, at such times, and under such conditions as the Secretary determines necessary to carry out this subsection.
-  >   - **(2)** *Purchase by Federal agencies and grantees* Federal agencies, and holders of 1 or more Federal research grants related to helium or the use of helium, may purchase refined helium under this subsection for Federal uses (including medical and scientific uses) from persons who have entered into enforceable contracts to purchase an equivalent quantity of crude helium from the Secretary.
+  >   - **(2)** *Purchase by Federal agencies and grantees* Federal agencies, and holders of 1 or more Federal research grants related to helium or the use of helium, may purchase refined helium under this subsection for Federal uses (including medical, research, and scientific uses) from persons who have entered into enforceable contracts to purchase an equivalent quantity of crude helium from the Secretary.
   >   - **(3)** *Effective date* This subsection applies beginning on the day after the date described in subsection (b)(4)(B).
   > - **(d)** *Auction and minimum prices determination*
-  >   - **(1)** *In general* Sales of crude helium by the Secretary under subsection (b) shall be conducted at auction under the conditions described in this section and at no less than the minimum price established by the Secretary.
+  >   - **(1)** *In general* Sales of crude helium by the Secretary in auctions under subsection (b) shall be conducted under the conditions described in this section and at no less than the minimum price established by the Secretary.
-  >   - **(2)** *Auction* The Secretary shall conduct auctions of crude helium in the Federal Helium Reserve as soon as practical but no later than beginning 180 days after the first day of the period described in subsection (b)(4), under the following conditions:
+  >   - **(2)** *Auction* The Secretary shall conduct such auctions of crude helium as soon as practical but no later than beginning 180 days after the first day of the period described in subsection (b)(4), under the following conditions:
   >     - **(A)** 60 percent of the volume of crude helium made available in each auction shall be made available to entities that can show the Secretary they have either adequate refining capacity or tolling agreements for refining in place, in accordance with the conditions set forth in paragraph (3).
   >     - **(B)** 20 percent of the volume of crude helium made available in each auction shall be made available to any bidder, in accordance with the conditions set forth in paragraph (3).
   >     - **(C)** In each auction after the first auction under this subsection after the date of the enactment of the Responsible Helium Administration and Stewardship Act, the Secretary shall make available an additional volume of crude helium, in an amount equivalent to the amount made available under subparagraph (B) that the Secretary certifies can be refined, through tolling agreements or otherwise.
 Of such additional volume, a person may not acquire in the auction a volume in excess of the volume they demonstrate to the Secretary they have the ability to refine through either refining capacity or tolling agreements.